SSL Detective Overview

-When an iOS device first connects to a server that is secured using SSL, the server provides the server’s SSL certificate and optionally some other certificates to verify the server’s identity (called a certificate chain).
-If the first certificate in the chain (called the root certificate) is not trusted by the device, the server’s certificate will not be trusted.
+When an iOS device first connects to a server that is secured using SSL, the server provides its SSL certificate and, optionally, other certificates to verify the server’s identity (a certificate chain).
+If the first certificate in the chain (the root certificate) is not trusted by the device, the server’s certificate will not be trusted.
 If the chain is not trusted by iOS, services that depend on it (like Safari or Mail) will fail or prompt the user to accept an untrusted chain.
-In order to trust the root certificate, iOS devices ship with aroot certificate storethat contains the trusted root certificates.
-An administrator can install root certificates on an iOS device so that other certificate chains can be trusted as well using configuration profiles or manually installing via email or a website.
+In order to trust the root certificate, iOS devices ship with a root certificate store that contains the trusted root certificates.
+An administrator can install root certificates on an iOS device so that other certificate chains can be trusted as well, either by using configuration profiles or manually installing via email or a website.

-In the first example, connect to twocanoes.com port 443, and view the certificate chain.
-Note that the top of the certificate chain says Certificate Chain Trusted and this is in green to visually let you know that everything in the chain is correct.
+In the first example, connect to twocanoes.com port 443 and view the certificate chain.
+The top of the certificate chain says “Certificate Chain Trusted”; this is in green to visually inform you that everything in the chain is correct.
 The twocanoes.com server on port 443 is set up to return the intermediate certificate (①) and the server certificate (②).
-The server’s certificate is trusted because the Certificate Authority is trusted by iOS by default.
-If you wanted to email the certificates on another device, or import a root certificate into a certificate store, touch Email Certificates (3) to email yourself a copy of the certificate chain.
+The server’s certificate is trusted because the Certificate Authority is trusted by default in iOS.
+If you want to email the certificates on another device or import a root certificate into a certificate store, press “Email Certificates” (③) to email yourself a copy of the certificate chain.

 Example 2: Untrusted Root (twocanoes.com:444)

 In this example, the root certificate is not in the certificate store, and is expired.
-Note that the top of the certificate chain says Certificate Chain Not Trusted and this is in red to visually let you know that everything in the chain is not correct.
+Note that the top of the certificate chain says “Certificate Chain Not Trusted”; this is in red to visually inform you that everything in the chain is not correct.
 This results in a certificate chain that is not trusted.